complexvariables/ComplexRegions.jl/docs/src/index.md

 Other functions (methods, in Julia terms) may create values of these types, but since they are not distinct types themselves, they are not capitalized.
 For example, the [`rectangle`](@ref) method creates a [Polygon](@ref).

-The methods in this package should work not only with the built-in `Complex` type, but also with the `Polar` and `Spherical` types from the [`ComplexValues`](https://complexvariables.github.io/ComplexValues.jl/stable/) package.
+The methods in this package should work not only with the built-in `Complex` type, but also with the `Polar` and `Spherical` types from the [`ComplexValues`](https://complexvariables.github.io/ComplexValues.jl/stable/) package, which it re-exports.

 ## Abstract types